fuvizzo/rick-and-morty/README.md

 TODO: Description of prod enviroment (configuration and setup is still to be completed by the way...)

 # TO-DO
 - adding E2E test coverage on the React app by using Cypress
+- optimizing React component rendering by using memoization
 - set up tests to run in Docker containers at build time for CI
 - provide swagger (OpenAPI) endpoint definitions